Iowa Bankruptcy Attorney

 Iowa Bankruptcy Lawyer / Attorney Iowa Bankruptcy Law

-Iowa bankruptcy attorney Jeff Mathias grew up in Ames and graduated from Ames High School in 1979.
-Jeff earned his undergraduate degree in Criminal Justice from Texas State University.
-In his prior career Jeff was a police officer in Arlington, Texas.
-Jeff earned his Juris Doctorate degree from Southern Methodist University School of Law in Dallas.
+Jeff grew up in Ames and graduated from Ames High School.
+Jeff earned his bachelors degree from Texas State University, San Marcos and his Juris Doctorate from Southern Methodist University School of Law in Dallas.
+Jeff has been practicing bankruptcy law in Iowa since 1998.
+Jeff enjoys cycling and running.

 You can contact Jeff at jeff@mathiaslaw.com or complete a Free Online Consultation and get some quick feedback on your case.